eshun/Luckysheet/docs/guide/api.md

 	Assign a cell array data to the specified area, the data format is the same as the data obtained by the `getRangeValue` method.

 	Note that usually the `getRangeValue` method only obtains the selection data, but does not include the border and merged cell information.
-When the `setRangeValue` is executed, it will dynamically determine whether the previous step has executed the `getRangeValue`, if executed, the border will be Obtained from Luckysheet configuration together with the merged cell information.
+When the `setRangeValue` is executed, it will dynamically determine whether the previous step has executed the `getRangeValue`, if executed, the border will be Obtained from sheet configuration together with the merged cell information.

 - **Usage**: